 Summer fieldwork student Jack Ferrara has led a manuscript submission to Wetlands on his capstone project!

 The National Geographic funding supporting this project comes from the Early Career Grant program.
 I had the opportunity to blog about this program and our fieldwork for another community I am involved in, the Past Global Changes Early Career Network (PAGES ECR).
 You can read my post at “The Early Pages” here.

 Webinar on project overview, fieldwork outcomes, and student Jack Ferrara presents the results of his capstone project entitled “Impacts of Dredging on Soil Properties of the Kankakee River System 150 Years after Perturbation”

 Watch online – video and transcript hosted at Zoom

 download video file [.mp4] warning!
 This file is 253 MB

 download audio transcript [.pdf]

 Dispatches from the field!
 Here are a series of twitter threads during fieldwork:

-Sign up for project updates, including Spring 2020 webinars:
+Sign up for project updates, including webinars in 2020: